Transport in Australia

 You are eligible for concessions on public transport if you are a full-time international student studying in a course approved by Centrelink for Austudy, Abstudy or Youth Allowance purposes.
 Check out the Translink website for full details on Queensland concession fares.

-All international students are eligible for transport concessions upon presenting their formal student identification card.
+As an international student in South Australia, you may eligible for transport concessions upon presenting your formal student identification card.
 Go to Adelaide Metro for further information on fares and conditions.

 Students may be eligible for a concession card if they are studying as part of an approved exchange program, have a refugee status or hold an Australian Development Scholarship.
 Get detailed information from Public Transport Victoria or check with your education provider about your eligibility.